noddde

 In real-world systems, each bounded context owns its own naming conventions.
 A Payment service doesn't think in terms of "orders" -- it processes payments for any kind of reference.
 A Shipping service tracks shipments by its own IDs and treats the originating order as an external customer reference.

-This is exactly why associations are per-event functions rather than a single shared extractor: the same correlation ID lives under a different key in each context's events.
+This is exactly why id functions are per-event rather than a single shared extractor: the same correlation ID lives under a different key in each context's events.

 The startedBy Declaration